Welcome to Wild Minds

 Construction & Land-Based Skills

-Practical projects in carpentry, site maintenance, and conservation.
-Students gain teamwork, problem-solving, and transferable work skills while contributing to real improvements across the site.
+Practical projects in carpentry, site maintenance, conservation, and land-based tasks.
+Learners develop teamwork, problem-solving, resilience, and transferable vocational skills, contributing to real improvements across the site and building a sense of purpose and achievement.

 Social & Emotional Learning